washingtonpost/wpds-ui-kit/ui/input-search/README.md

 TODO: when you press the search button the search should be run
 TODO: when you focus on the input (before typing anything) the popover should open with some preloaded content
-TODO: the `ComboInput` component keeps complaining about something regarding type.
-Haven't gotten around to addressing it yet
 TODO: when you press the clear button, it clear out the text but then when you focus back in it brings back the old content.
 I think the ref is not getting cleared out correctly.

 #### InputText/InputText.tsx

 This is the main input component.
 Trying to keep all other functionality the same, we now do several things for the search input alone.
 First, we now override/hide the default search clear button for both wekit and edge (will need to test on edge too).

-TODO: There's a weird type thing with the onlick on line 340.
-We want the input content to be cleared instantly when the close button is pressed.
-But it doesn't seem to match what we're passing in to the other onClicks on the page?
-Unsure why this one is being weird right now.
-TODO: Just do a quick double check that everything in the regular inputs is working as it was before.
-TODO: I think when the `ref` is cleared out/updated (compared to the internalRef - like in the SearchInput), it's not clearing out correctly

 #### SearchList.tsx